 What is the best protein powder for autism?

-Children with autism often have food aversions and sensitivities.
+People, especially children, with autism often have food aversions and sensitivities.
 Many also have behavioral issues that make mealtime challenging.
 In fact, children with autism are five times more likely to experience mealtime challenges like tantrums, extreme food selectivity, and ritualistic eating behaviors than children unaffected by the disorder.
-For this reason, malnutrition is more common among autisic children.
+For this reason, malnutrition is more common among autistic children.
 Parents and caregivers therefore need to pay close attention to what children with autism eat.

 Ensuring that autistic children eat nutritious meals is essential for growth, mental development, and overall health.
 A nutritious meal is one that includes a variety of fruits, vegetables, grains, and protein.
 According to the United States Department of Agriculture (USDA), half of the plate should consist of fruits and vegetables, and the other half should be made up of grains and protein.

 Children (and adults) with autism should aim to get as much protein as they can from normal food like eggs, fish, and legumes.
-Getting enough protein this way can be challenging, however, which is where protein powder comes in handy.
-Protein powder offers a convenient way to boost protein intake simply because it is easier to swallow food than it is to chew it.
-For an autistic adult or child with food aversions or sensitivities, a protein shake can be a great option.
-It is also easier to make a protein shake than it is to cook a meal.
-As a caregiver, for whom time is precious, an easy, nutritious meal can be a lifesaver.
+Getting enough protein this way can be challenging, however, which is where protein supplements can help.
+Protein shakes are easy to make, easy to drink, and typically well received by people with food aversions or sensitivities.
+For caregivers, a convenient, drinkable meal can be a lifesaver.

 Here is a list of the most common food additives in protein powder: